What are the three significant dietary risk factors for declining kidney function?

 The first time someone visits NutritionFacts.org can be overwhelming.
 With videos on more than 2,000 health topics, where do you even begin?
 Imagine stumbling onto the site not knowing what to expect and the new video-of-the-day is about how a particular spice can be effective in treating a particular form of arthritis.
-It would be easy to miss the forest for the trees, which is precisely why I created a series of overview videos that are essentially taken straight from my live, hour-long 2016 presentation How Not to Die: Preventing, Arresting, and Reversing Our Top 15 Killers.
+It would be easy to miss the forest for the trees, which is precisely why I created a new series of overview videos that are essentially taken straight from my live, hour-long 2016 presentation HOW NOT TO DIE: The Role of Diet in Preventing, Arresting, and Reversing Our Top 15 Killers.

 For the other videos in this overview series, see:

 - How Not to Die from Heart Disease

 - How Not to Die from Diabetes

 - How Not to Die from High Blood Pressure